LukePhairatt/SDC-MPC-Project5T2/README.md

 [image2]: ./result/setpoint_velocity.png "speed"
 [video0]: ./result/MPC.mp4 "video"

+The project was tested on this simulator configuration.

+Version: 145
+Graphic: 1024 x 768
+Quality: fast, simple, good, fantastic
+Estimated message time: ~ 0.1-0.2 second

+However, it should works on any configuration and machines, provided the I/O message is not severely delayed.

 ### The Control Model
 Note: the simulator steering CW is + and CCW is - (so the motion model is adjusted to this steering convention)